GoogleCloudPlatform/storage-samples/README.md

 1. [project-reporting](project-reporting) - This sample provides a way to audit and report on backup protection status for your Google Compute Engine Virtual Machines (VMs).
 By using the provided script and Google Cloud Shell, you can generate a comprehensive report showing which VMs have backup protection and which ones don't, helping ensure compliance with your backup policies and identifying gaps in protection.

-1. [cloud-run-scheduler] (cloud-run-scheduler) -  Read how to set up a Cloud Run Job in Google Cloud Platform to set up your Tag Based Protection script to run on an hourly, daily, weekly or monthly basis.
+1. [cloud-run-scheduler](cloud-run-scheduler) -  Read how to set up a Cloud Run Job in Google Cloud Platform to set up your Tag Based Protection script to run on an hourly, daily, weekly or monthly basis.

 ## Setup